tbidne/pacer/documentation/faq.md

     Then the label will be attached to the run, and we can later filter on it in the `chart-requests`.

 - We assume files that contain the name `garmin` or end with `.csv` are garmin activities files.
-Otherwise we assume `.toml` format.
+Otherwise we assume `.json` format.

 ### How do chart filters work?